Kaspersky’s approach toward data processing

 We are committed to protecting our customers’ data at all times.
 In order to do this, we use best-in-class technologies.
 The security measures and processes undertaken by Kaspersky include:

-- Strong encryption to protect the data streams exchanged between user devices and the cloud
+- Strong encryption to protect data streams exchanged between user devices and the cloud;

 - Encryption of user information in services such as Kaspersky Password Manager and Kaspersky Safe Kids.
-Users have a master key, which means no one except that specific user has access to their information
+Users have a main key, which means no one other than that specific user has access to their information;

-- Segregated storage, which means different data is stored in different servers with restricted access rights and strict data access policies
+- Segregated storage, meaning different data is stored in different servers with restricted access rights and strict data access policies;

-- Data is not attributed to a specific person and is anonymized by various methods such as deleting account details from transmitted URLs, obtaining hash sums of threats instead of the exact files, obscuring user IP addresses etc.
+- Data is anonymized wherever possible by various methods, such as deleting account details from transmitted URLs, obtaining hash sums of threats instead of the exact files, obscuring user IP addresses etc.

 How do you anonymize the data you process?

-Kaspersky takes user privacy extremely seriously.
+Kaspersky takes user privacy very seriously.
 The company implements the following measures to anonymize obtained data:

-- The information is analyzed in the form of aggregated statistics and is not attributed to specific persons;
+- The information is analyzed in the form of aggregated or anonymized statistics and is not attributed to specific persons;

 - Logins and passwords are filtered out from transmitted URLs, even if they are mentioned in the initial browser request from the user;

-- When we process possible threat data, by default we do not get access to the suspicious file.
-Instead we get a hash-sum, which is a one-way math function that provides a unique file identifier;
+- When we process possible threat data, we get a hash sum, which is a one-way math function that provides a unique file identifier;

 - Where possible, we obscure IP addresses and device information from the data received;